hacheigriega/VenCura/README.md

 ### Running tests
+Make sure the environment has been set up properly.
 To run the backend tests that cover all routes, run the following commands from the project root:
 ```
 cd backend
 npm test